zsoltmester/simple-abap-compiler/README.md

+#ABAP compiler
-#A simple ABAP compiler, with a way less feature than the original.
+It has less feature, than the original.
-##Compile:
+##Compile this project
 	- Step by step:
 	    flex lexical.l
 	    bisonc++ grammar.y